Building bridge deposit

 This function takes three parameters:

-(address): the address of the ERC20 being transferredamount
+* `token`(address): the address of the ERC20 being transferred

 Transactions with invalid payload data will be rejected and may result in funds locked in bridge contracts.
 It is extremely important to construct the payload according to instructions found in this documentation.